vindar/Teensylev-V2/README.md

 # Teensylev-V2

-Teensylev : Teensy powered verson of the Tinylev acoustic levitator
+This repo contain the source code, STL files and schematics for a Teensy powered verson of the Tinylev acoustic levitator c.f.
+[Tinylev's Instructable](https://www.instructables.com/id/Acoustic-Levitator/)